jamoma/jamoma2/README.md

 Now open an individual Xcode project from `examples` or `tests`.
 Alternatively open the Xcode project at the top level to build everything and run all unit tests.

+In order for this to all work you need to meet the prerequisites listed below.

+## Prerequisites

 If you don't have CMake you can get it from [http://www.cmake.org/](http://www.cmake.org/) .

+On the **Mac** some examples require PortAudio and PortMIDI.
+The easiest way to do this is to install Homebrew and then run `brew install portmidi` and `brew install portaudio`.

+The same is true on **Linux**, but but the easiest way to install these dependencies is with `sudo apt-get install libportmidi-dev` and `sudo apt-get install portaudio19-dev`.

 ## How to Contribute